briametzger-uw/tfcb-homework01/README.md

 ## Lists
 Unordered list
--the table
+- the table
--will list
+- will list
--some sandwiches
+- some sandwiches

 Ordered list
 1. The table